 Table 1 shows the summary of observed pragmatic phenomena.
 Japanese has four major types of anaphoric devices: pronouns, zero pronouns, definite noun phrases, and ellipses.
 Zero pronouns are very common in Japanese in which pronouns are not realized on the surface.
 As Japanese also has a completely different determiner system from English, the difference between definite and indefinite is not apparent on the surface, and definite noun phrases usually have the same form as generic noun phrases.
 Table 1 shows the occurences of such pragmatic phenomena in 215 questions obtained by removing the first one of each series from the 251 questions in the test set.
 The total number is more than 215 as 12 questions contain more than one phenomenon.
 The sixth question in series 22, "Who was the bride at that time?" is an example of such a question with multiple anaphoric expressions.
-The numbers in parentheses show the number of cases in which the referenced item is an event.
-As the table indicates, a wide range of pragmatic phenomena is Table 1: Pragmatic phenomena observed in the test set observed in the test set.
+As the table indicates, a wide range of pragmatic phenomena is observed in the test set.